 Parking and access for the Paul Bunyan State Trail is available in every town along the way.
 The southern trailhead is located on Excelsior Road in Baxter.
 From the intersection of State Highway 210 and the State Highway 371 bypass in Baxter, go north 1 block to Excelsior Road then east 0.75 mile to Conservation Drive; the parking lot is on the left.

-The northern trailhead is located in Lake Bemidji State Park.
-From Bemidji head north on County Road 21 about 4 miles then east on the same road for 2 miles to the park's entrance.
+The northern trailhead is located in Lake Bemidji State Park (3401 State Park Road Northeast, Bemidji).
+From Bemidji, head north on County Road 21 for about 4 miles, then east on the same road for 2 miles to the park's entrance.